 - Texas Instruments received $2.2 million over 28 months for a single-chip receiverfront-end with integrated filters, and $2 million over three years for ultra-low k dielectric materials for high-performance interconnects;

 - DuPont Fibers received $9.6 million over five years for thermoplastic composites for structural applications;

 - IBM received $1.9 million over three years for a framework for enhancing computer-integrated manufacturing;

 - Xerox Corporation received $1.8 million over three years for reusable performance- critical software components.

 These are hardly new, poverty-stricken, desperately struggling businesses that cannot fend for themselves without corporate welfare.

-- The funding decisions for these handouts are often based on political concerns.
+- The funding decisions for these handouts are often based on